AutodeskGames/stingray-docs/source/interactive_help/playtesting/optimize_memory.md

 -	The most important setting to adjust is the **Output Format**, which defines the kind of compression that is applied to your texture.

-	By applying a compression algorithm like PVR for iOS, or DXT5 for other platforms, you can often lower the in-game memory consumption of your textures dramatically at the cost of introducing some compression artifacts into the images.
+	By applying a compression algorithm like PVR for iOS, or DXT5 for other platforms, you can often lower the in-engine memory consumption of your textures dramatically at the cost of introducing some compression artifacts into the images.

 	Note that the errors and artifacts introduced by the texture compression are usually least apparent for textures that contain straightforward color maps.
 However, you may want to avoid compressing normal maps, since the compression tends to introduce very obvious irregularities into the surface.